himanvesh/himanvesh/README.md

 # Hi 👋🏻, I’m Himanvesh 👨🏻‍💻

 Business Analytics student at GWU, passionate about Data Analytics, Visualization, Data Management and Forecasting.
-Currently seeking a Business Analyst internship within an organization that recognizes my skills, qualifications, academic record, commitment, and motivation.
+Currently seeking a Business Analyst or Data Analyst roles within an organization that recognizes my skills, qualifications, academic record, commitment, and motivation.
 Aspiring to apply my skills to make a worthy contribution to the role.

 <h2>💻 I'm Currently Learning</h2>